 Consumer Mail-In and In-Store Rebates.
 Our estimates for consumer mail-in and in-store rebates are based on a detailed understanding and tracking by customer and sales program, supported by actual rebate claims processed by the rebate redemption centers plus an accrual for an estimated lag in processing at the redemption centers.
 The estimate for mail-in and in-store rebates is recorded as a reserve against accounts receivable and a reduction of net sales in the same period that the rebate obligation was triggered.
-Reductions in our net sales due to the rebates were \$26 thousand in the first quarter of 2016 and \$10 thousand in the first quarter of 2015.
+Reductions in our net sales due to consumer rebates were \$15 thousand in the second quarter of 2016 and \$46 thousand in the second quarter of 2015.